seba495g/seba495g/README.md

  📄 **About me**

   • im 13 years old and i love programming <br />
-  • i program with C, Python, JavaScript and Lua <br />
+  • i program with C, Python, Go and Lua <br />
   • im a Website Developer <br />
   • also for hire, im usally busy <br />